BIRDS

 Double-crested Cormants, Cape Cod, Massachusetts.

-Great Blue Heron and Great Egrets in the Elkhorn Slough.
+A Great Blue Heron and Great Egrets Elkhorn Slough, California.

 Red-breasted Merganser pair outside Nome, Alaska.